THEATRE N16 (@TheatreN16)

 No hire fee for visiting theatre companies (box office split).

-Eastlake directed YOUR EVER LOVING (April 2016).
+Eastlake directed YOUR EVER LOVING (April 2016 and took it to Edinburgh fringe 2017).
 Written by journalist Martin McNamara, it’s about the Guildford Four and goes back to a miscarriage of justice in the 1970s.
 So how does Eastlake relate to this?

 “I’m drawn to stories about people who have a fight and don’t come from privilege, the working class man.
 I come from a small town mentality; everyone fights for each other.
 This is real community.
 My Grandfather worked on the Shipyards, real tough hard man, the things he used to tell me.
 He used to use his fists to talk a lot, stand up for himself and I’m kind of doing it in the medium of theatre.
 My grandad was a lovely wonderful man; he’d just stand up for himself.
 In those days you would just punch someone because there was no other way to express … “